Switchful Logo

 Customer experience

-Easy purchase experience, but confusing package and add-on options
+Easy purchase experience and lots of add-on options

+It's really easy to purchase Hulu, manage your subscription, and add-on additional features.
 There’s no free trial for the live TV package with Hulu, but we like that the service is easy to upgrade, downgrade, or cancel.
 You can do it all online, and your access to content will continue through the end of the time period you’ve already paid for.
+That's great customer service.

-It’s nice that you can cancel or change your plan easily, though, and we like that there are no contracts or hidden fees to worry about.
+We like that there are many options for Hulu plans, so you can find one that meets your needs.
+We like that there are no contracts or hidden fees to worry about.
 It’s a refreshing change from what you’ll find with most classic TV providers.

 Visit Hulu + Live TV's website